 This Tax Strategy will be owned by the Board of Directors of the UK Group (‘the Board’) and will be reviewed annually with any proposed amendments ultimately discussed and approved by the Board.
 The Board is supported by suitably qualified finance and tax teams who have responsibility for implementing the Tax Strategy.
 Where required, the services of professional advisors are engaged to provide additional support.

-This Tax Strategy was approved for publication by the Board on 27 April 2018 and applies thereafter until such time as it is superseded
+This Tax Strategy was approved for publication by the Board on 10 May 2022 and applies thereafter until such time as it is superseded.

 Risk Management and Governance

-The UK Group’s finance team is responsible for the day to day management of the UK Group’s tax affairs with external tax advice and assistance as required.
+The UK Group’s finance team is responsible for the day-to-day management of the UK Group’s tax affairs with external tax advice and assistance as required.
 Ultimate responsibility rests with the Board and the Finance Director of the UK Group.
-In addition, the EMEA Senior Tax Manager based in Ireland and the Senior Tax Director based in Canada along with their respective tax teams support the Board to ensure that the UK Group remains compliant in all UK direct tax matters.
+In addition, the Europe and Asia Tax Director based in Ireland and the Senior Tax Director based in Canada along with their respective tax teams support the Board to ensure that the UK Group remains compliant in all UK direct tax matters.

 All tax structuring is undertaken as part of the overall business strategy and to support the commercial objectives of the Group and care is taken to ensure that transactions are carried out in a tax efficient manner whilst remaining compliant with the applicable tax laws.

 Albeit there has been recent expansion within the ACT Group, the business of the UK Group is standardised and is relatively unchanged from year to year.